MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ## Rubric & Samples

 [Here is a link to the rubric](https://www.notion.so/lambdaschool/Unit-1-Rubric-b7b86fc8fa5d4a578739ca63072a5b13) that will be used to assess your answers to the prompts. _Use this as a guide_ as you craft your responses.

-[Here is a link to a sample submission for the presentation script](https://www.notion.so/lambdaschool/Unit-1-Presentation-Script-a1648f4787664ade99bb01828cfbbe40) that you can use for inspiration.

 [Here is a link to a sample submission for the contribution entry](https://www.notion.so/lambdaschool/1-4-Contribution-Entry-Delivery-3a1f230d67824ae2bf5d18c91eca0f5c) that you can use for inspiration.